Contact Us Today (424) 372-3112

 When the DUI Breath Test was Administered

-Another method to challenge the DUI breath test results involves when the breath test was actually administered in relation to when the you were observed by police driving the vehicle.
-The primary factor in this challenge is not what your blood alcohol level was the time the breathalyzer exam was taken.
+Another method to challenge the DUI breath test results involves determining when the breath test was actually administered in relation to when you were observed by police driving the vehicle.
+The primary factor in this challenge is not what your blood alcohol level was when the breathalyzer exam was taken.

-Rather, it's what your blood alcohol level was at the exact time your were driving a vehicle.
+Rather, it's what your blood alcohol level was at the exact time you were driving a vehicle.
 This important question is relevant in finding you guilty of drunk driving.
-Clearly, the more time that has elapsed from the exact moment your DUI breath test was taken, the more difficult it becomes for the prosecutor to prove your actual blood alcohol level at the time you were driving.
+The more time that has elapsed from the exact moment your DUI breath test was taken, the more difficult it becomes for the prosecutor to prove your actual blood alcohol level at the time you were driving.

-It's important to note the breathalyzer exams are administered by arresting police officers, who were trained to give these exams.
-It's may be possible to argue the officer may have given you the breath test incorrectly or lacked adequate training.
+It's important to note that the breathalyzer exams are administered by arresting police officers who have been trained to administer them.
+It's possible to argue the officer may have given you the breath test incorrectly or lacked adequate training.
 We could challenge the results by showing a lack of training can produce inaccurate results.
 We could also argue that the breathalyzer was not properly calibrated and the results were inaccurate.

 Challenge the Breathalyzer Test was an Illegal Search